 The OTR Wood Series Munzen audio speaker is gorgeously hand-carved to emphasize timbre and warmth.

-It’s wireless, a high definition sound speaker, and offers up to 8-hours of playtime after one full recharge.
+It’s wireless, has a high-definition sound speaker, and offers up to 8 hours of playtime after one full recharge.

 - Long battery life